socsieng/sendkeys/README.md

 - `button` is optional and refers to the mouse button to use when initiating the mouse drag.
 Supported values include `left`, `center`, and `right`.
 Defaults to `left`.
 - `modifiers` is an optional list of comma separated values that can include `command`, `shift`, `control`, and `option`.
-Note that modifiers can only be used if `button` is explicitly set
+Note that modifiers can only be used if `button` is explicitly set.

 Example usage: